-One of the most well-known open source ecommerce solutions, Magento is used by big brands around the world and in fact, has expanded their offerings to a fully-hosted solution, making them even more competitive as a Shopify alternative.
-However, since Magento is still considered by most as an open source software—and this aspect makes their platform particularly unique—we’ll be discussing it as such.
-Here are some of the most notable benefits of Magento Open Source:
+One of the most well-known open-source ecommerce solutions, Magento is used by big brands around the world and, in fact, has expanded their offerings to a fully hosted solution, making them even more competitive as a Shopify alternative.
+However, since Magento is still considered by most as open-source software—and this aspect makes their platform particularly unique—we’ll be discussing it as such.

-Despite the worldwide popularity of Shopify, 30% of all online stores, in fact, use WooCommerce for their ecommerce businesses.
-Unlike PrestaShop and Magento, WooCommerce is a different type of open source solution.
+Despite the worldwide popularity of Shopify, 30% of all online stores use WooCommerce for their ecommerce businesses.
+Unlike PrestaShop and Magento, WooCommerce is a different type of open-source solution.
 Although WooCommerce does give you the ability to edit the source code to customize your site, it is first and foremost a WordPress plug-in—meaning you have to already have a WordPress website to use it.

 Taking all of this into consideration, WooCommerce could be a great Shopify alternative for business owners who already have a WordPress site and are looking to get started in ecommerce.
 As a free plug-in with many included features, WooCommerce can be a quick and easy way for you to turn your website into an online store and begin your selling experience.
 Plus, if you have some technical skill or a development resource, WooCommerce can be further customized to make your ecommerce site particularly unique.

-As a website builder whose ecommerce is now powered by Square, Weebly is perhaps one of the easiest platforms to use to set up your website and online store.
+As a website builder whose ecommerce function is now powered by Square, Weebly is perhaps one of the easiest platforms to use to set up your website and online store.
 Plus, Weebly offers a website plan completely free—and their ecommerce plans are extremely affordable.
-Some additional benefits include:

-Like Weebly, Wix is a website builder with business-specific offerings, including ecommerce.
-Although Wix and Weebly are pretty similar, Wix offers more options and advanced website features:
+Like Weebly, Wix is a website builder with business-specific offerings, including ecommerce functionality.
+Although Wix and Weebly are pretty similar, Wix offers more options and advanced website features.

-Therefore, like Wix and Weebly, Squarespace is probably one of the Shopify alternatives best suited for smaller businesses who are just getting started with their digital presence and are looking to build a business website.
+Therefore, like Wix and Weebly, Squarespace is probably one of the Shopify alternatives best-suited for smaller businesses that are just getting started with their digital presence and are looking to build a business website.
 Although you can use Squarespace as a solution for beginning an ecommerce operation, the features of the platform will most greatly benefit you for website-specific purposes.

 Ultimately, though, you’re the only one who can decide which ecommerce solution is right for your business.
 If you’re still unsure if any of these Shopify alternatives will meet your needs, we’d recommend signing up for free trials or free plans so that you can test out the software for yourself before making a final decision.